Ducasse/2023-Bombergame/README.md

 - **Game Code**: Located in the `Bomberman` package.
 You can explore and modify game settings such as window size or map layout in the `Bomberman` class, specifically within the `initialize` method.
 - **Tests**: Found in the `Bomberman-Tests` folder.
 The tests are easily executable with a simple click on the corresponding buttons in the Pharo environment.

-### Known Issues

-We've identified a recent issue causing one of our tests to fail, which we have not yet resolved due to time constraints.
-However, all other tests are currently passing.

 ## Code Structure and Design